Home Lessons Tutorials Links Books About Us Site Map

 She married Colonel Daniel Parke Custis when she was only seventeen.
 They had four children.
 Two of the children died when they were babies.

 Her husband died when Martha was 25.
+Martha's estate was called the White House.

 She married George Washington three years later in 1759.
+George wore at lovely suit of silver and blue.
+Martha had more money than George.

 George and Martha lived on a plantation called Mount Vernon which is located in Virginia.
 They didn't have any children together.

 During the Revolutionary War she would join her husband in camp during the winter months.
 She was in Valley Forge during the winter of 1777-78.
 She helped take care of the sick soldiers during those times.
+She mended clothes and created bandages as well as visiting with the troops.

 When George became President, Martha moved to New York which was the first capital of the U.S. and then on to Philadelphia the second capital.
 She didn't like either of those cities.